Tour leader @ Tokyo Urban Adventures. Passionate about photography, food, and books. From Brazil, in love with Tokyo since 2009.

 Of course, you can’t go to Japan and not take in some Sumo!
 More than just a sport, Sumo carries 2,000 years of history melded with Shinto traditions, and is something that you can only watch in Japan.
 The Grand Sumo Tournaments last for two weeks and happen in Tokyo every January, May, and September.
 Or, you can travel to watch the tournament in Osaka in March, Nagoya in July, or Fukuoka in November.
 If you want to score the cheapest tickets, buy them on the day directly at Kokugikan, which is where the tournament takes place in Tokyo.
 Ticket prices start at JPY 2,100 (USD 17.50).

-Tokyo’s got a fantastic museum scene, so you should also make sure to spend some time exploring the dozens of museums and galleries, covering all kinds of subjects.
+Tokyo’s got a fantastic museum scene, so you should also make sure to spend some time exploring the dozens of museums and galleries, covering all kinds of subjects, from science and nature to art and ramen..
 Pretty much any day is a good day to check out the local galleries, but note that several places are closed on Mondays.

 Into festivals?
 Then you’ll likely want to check out one of the many matsuris (free local festivals) that happen throughout the country, linked to local shrines — almost every shrine celebrates its own event.
 Expect parades and processions, and lots of street vendors selling local snacks.
 In Tokyo, the most famous festival is the Sanja Matsuri, which happens on the third weekend in May in Asakusa.